jeremyraby/simpleBudgetApp/README.md

 >Try setting a timer (10-15 mins per section) to break setup into manageable chunks.

 ### ✅ Step 1: Expenses & Goals *(~10 min)*
 1. Enter your planned expenses & savings goals.
+   - If you enter your pre-tax investment contributions, e.g. 401(k), as a "savings" expense, you can also enter it as Income to get a more complete "savings rate" calculation on the Desktop dashboard.
 2. Assign each to a category (*Need*, *Want*, or *Savings*).
 3. Enter any emergency savings you already have.
 4. 🔹 **Hide this sheet** when finished.